learn-co-curriculum/react-hooks-component-mounting-lab/README.md

 clearInterval(this.interval);
 ```

-Write a `componentWillUnmount` method in Timer that cleans up the interval you've
+Write a `componentWillUnmount` method in Timer that cleans up the interval
-created.
+you've created.

-Run `learn test` to confirm you've passed the tests for adding `componentDidMount`
+Run `npm test` to confirm you've passed the tests for adding `componentDidMount`
 and `componentWillUnmount` to both App and Timer.

 ## Conclusion